gwusec/2023-USENIX-Educator-Perspectives-of-Exam-Proctoring/README.md

 * The complete survey presented to participants as both QSF and .txt files
 * Codebooks used for qualitative analysis of free-text responses
-* Qualitative coding worksheets with a breakdown of IRR values froomo each round of coding, and Scripts for computing IRR
+* Qualitative coding worksheets with a breakdown of IRR values from each round of coding, and Scripts for computing IRR
 * Analysis scripts used to process data including:
   * R scripts for data processing
   * input data files in csv format